 It's a photo from Marc Wanamaker's Bison Archives collection on the site Hollywood Historic Photos.
 First News Junkies ran it with an April 2016 story about the theatre's proposed new life as a venue for viewing concert holograms.
 It's also been seen in a cropped (and non-watermarked) version as a post on the private Facebook group Photos of Los Angeles.
 A smaller version also appeared on the Facebook page Vintage Los Angeles.

 1951 - A Life Magazine photo by Ralph Crane looking east on Hollywood Blvd.
 The theatre is on the far right.
 We see the yellow "Newsreels" neon above the west readerboard and a squished look at the white News-View neon on the facade.
-Thanks to Ken McIntyre for finding the shot.
-It's on Google/Life Images and Tourmaline also featured it on Noirish Los Angeles post #35733.
+The image can be seen on the site Mutual Art.
+Thanks to Donavan S. Moye for spotting this version of the shot when it was posted on Reddit by Frecklefactor.
+It's on Google/Life Images and Tourmaline also featured it earlier on Noirish Los Angeles post #35733.

 1951 - A detail from the Life photo.
 David Kilderry calls our attention to the theatre's vertical sign with "Bulova Watch Time" on top and "Television News Reel Theatre" below.
 Evidently the Bulova sign went up around 1947 and was gone by 1959.